-The standard penalties for these violations are the same as for failing to file/late filing of disclosure statements.
+The standard penalties for these violations are the same as for failure to file/late filing of disclosure statements.

 L3.
-Failing to Report Transactions.
+Failure to Report.

 Candidates are required to accurately report all financial transactions related to transition and inauguration activities.
 See Admin.
 Code §§ 3-801(5)(a), (b), (6); Board Rule 13-02.